Chicago Rush: 2001–2005

-In 2004, the Rush signed Raymond Philyaw as its franchise quarterback.
-Philyaw was known for his efficiently and record touchdown-interception ratio, a crucial stat in the AFL, where turnovers are key.
+In 2004, the Rush signed Raymond Philyaw as their quarterback.
+Philyaw was known for his efficiency and record touchdown-interception ratio.
 In 2004, Philyaw threw just four interceptions.
-Chicago started the year 4–0, its best start in franchise history.
+Chicago started the year 4–0, their best start in franchise history.
 The Rush won the Central division with an 11–5 record.
-They won their first-round game 59–49 over the Orlando Predators, but they fell in the semifinals to the eventual ArenaBowl XVIII champion San Jose SaberCats 49–35.
-Chicago led early in the game, but Philyaw tore his ACL on a scramble, and the Rush could not overtime the injury.
+They won their first-round game 59–49 over the Orlando Predators but fell in the semifinals to the eventual ArenaBowl XVIII champion San Jose SaberCats 49–35.
+Chicago led early in the game, but Philyaw tore his ACL on a scramble, and the Rush could not overcome the injury.

 In 2005, they went to the AFL playoffs as the #3 seed in the American Conference.
 They won the conference semifinal over the Los Angeles Avengers 52–45, but ended up losing the American Conference Championship Game to the eventual ArenaBowl XIX Champion Colorado Crush in overtime, with a final score of 49–43.
 That game became known as the "Confetti Game", due to an arena employee firing a confetti cannon prematurely, when the game was extended due to a defensive penalty on the final play.
 After a ten-minute delay to clean the confetti, the Rush were able to tie the game on the untimed down, forcing the overtime period.

 2006: ArenaBowl XX champions

 In 2006, despite their first losing record of 7–9, the Rush got into the playoffs, receiving the #5 seed in the American Conference.

 In the off-season, signed former Heisman Trophy finalist Michael Bishop and Matt D'Orazio to fight to be the team's starting quarterback, and D'Orazio got the game.
 During the regular season, Chicago started the year at 0–2, but during the season, the Rush picked up defensive back Jeremy Unertl and offensive specialist Bobby Sippio.
 Both made huge impacts on their respective sides of the ball.

 With a 5–9 record, the Rush won its last two games of the regular season to get a playoff spot.
 In the playoffs, the Rush managed to pull off key upsets.
 In the Wild Card Round, the Rush defeated the fourth-seeded Nashville Kats 55–47.
 In the Divisional Round, Chicago managed to pull off a huge upset by taking down the defending champion Colorado Crush, 63–46.
-In the Conference Championship they upset the second-seeded San Jose SaberCats 59–56, giving the Rush their very first ArenaBowl appearance in franchise history.
+In the Conference Championship they upset the second-seeded San Jose SaberCats 59–56, giving the Rush their first ArenaBowl appearance in franchise history.

 In ArenaBowl XX, the Rush defeated the Orlando Predators, 69–61, to give Chicago their first Arena Bowl title.
 Quarterback Matt D'Orazio was Offensive Player of the Game, wide receiver/defensive back Dennison Robinson took Defensive Player of the Game honors, and fullback/linebacker Bob McMillen was named the Ironman of the Game.
 With the win, the Rush became the first team with a losing regular-season record to win a championship in any sport since the 1937–38 Chicago Blackhawks.